Kempe Gowda I: Succession

 According to some literary sources, Kempe Gowda's elder son Gidde Gowda succeeded him and his lineage lasted for a century in Magadi, where they built numerous temples, forts, and tanks.

 The Nelapattana subterranean town was built on the strategic foothills of the Savandurga to protect its city dwellers from neighbouring invasions.
 However, in 1728, Haider Ali, the commander-in-chief (dalvoy) of the Kingdom of Mysore, defeated the ruler from Kempe Gowda's lineage and annexed the principality into the kingdom.
 The last Gowda ruler was imprisoned in Srirangapatana till his death.
 The family members were moved to Hulikal village in Magadi.
 Some other family members were pensioned by Dewan Purnaiah by gifting them jagirs, or land grants, at Hosur in present-day Tamil Nadu, where the lineage continues as farmers.

 Legacy

 Social reforms

 Kempe Gowda is also noted for his societal reforms and contribution to building temples and water reservoirs in Bengaluru.
 While ruling, one of his social reforms was to prohibit the custom of amputating the last two fingers of the left hand of unmarried women during "bandi devaru", a late custom in the Morasu Vokkaliga community.

 Contributions

-Kempe Gowda was a patron of arts and learning. he spoke both Telugu and Kannada and authored Gangagaurivilasa, a yakshagana play, in Telugu.
+Kempe Gowda was a patron of arts and learning.
+Despite hailing from a Kannada speaking community, he was multilingual and authored Gangagaurivilasa, a yakshagana play, in Telugu.